FTC: Affiliate Disclosure Links may pay commission

-With the likely announcement of the Vector 3 and 3s later this year, as an upgrade to the already sound Vector 2 equivalents, what can Garmin meaningfully add to their pedal-based power meters?
+With the likely announcement of the Garmin Vector 3 and 3s later this year, as an upgrade to the already sound Vector 2 equivalents, what can Garmin meaningfully add to their pedal-based power meters?
 With August 2017’s release of the Favero ASSIOMA there is a lot to play catch-up on.

 ESSENTIAL READING: Garmin Vector 2 Review